 You can also opt for the competitor brands of baking mats at around $18.00 for a 2-pack but I’m not sure how well they work but the price difference is evident.

-You’ll want to bake the coconut macaroons at 350 degrees until the tops were golden brown and then lowered the oven to 200 degrees to create a chewy interior.
+Bake the keto coconut macaroons at 350 degrees until the tops were golden brown and then lowered the oven to 200 degrees to create a chewy interior.